codambro/shopify-orbitvu-importer/README.md

 - Determine the location where 'actions' are stored.
 This can be found under Preferences > Saving > "Actions folder".
 ![pref_saving](docs/images/pref_saving.png)
 - Copy `EXPORT_SESSION_DATA.js` into the actions folder.
-- Enable the action in Orbitu Station under Preferences > Actions > "On publish started".
+- Enable the action in Orbitvu Station under Preferences > Actions > "On publish started".
 ![pref_actions](docs/images/pref_actions.png)

 ### Browser